mhhollomon/yalr/README.md

 This statement may only appear once in the file.

+It must be the first statement in the grammar.

 ### Terminals

-All terminals must be explicitly declared:
+All terminals must be explicitly declared.

+There are two types of terminal - "parser" terminals and "lexer" terminals.

+#### Parser Terminals

+Parser Terminals are those terminals that are used to create the rules in grammar.
+These are the terminals that are return by the lexer.

+Parser Terminals are defined by the `term` keyword.

 ```
+// term <ID> <"pattern"> ;
-term MYTERM;
+term MYTERM "my[0-9]" ;
 ```

-A "pattern" can be associated with the terminal.
-Nothing is currently done with this, but it will help form the lexer at some point.
-The pattern must be surronded by double quotes.
+The `ID` is the name for the terminal that will be used in the grammar and will be returned in error messages.
+It will also be a part of the enumeration constant for the token type in the generated code.

+The pattern must be a (c++ std::regex pattern)[https://en.cppreference.com/w/cpp/regex/ecmascript] and must be enclosed in double quotes.
+The pattern (and the quotes) are copied verbatim into the generated lexer, so ust be in the same formatting (with the same escaping) as you would do if writing the code by hand.

+*TODO:* Add support for recognizing raw string literals.

+#### Lexer Terminals

+Lexer terminals are recognized by the the lexer but are not returned.
+They are a means to skip over input that you do not want the grammar to consider.

+Lexer terminals may not appear in rules.

+Lexer terminals are defined by the `skip` keyword.

 ```
-term MYTERM "fo+" ;
+// skip <ID> <"pattern"> ;
+skip WS "\\s+" ;

+// recognize line oriented comments
+skip LINEC "//.*\\n" ;

+// This is an ERROR!
+rule Foo { => WS ; }
 ```

 ### Non-terminals
 Rules are declared with the `rule` keyword.
-Each alternate is intrduced with `=>` and terminated with a semicolon.
+Each alternate is introduced with `=>` and terminated with a semicolon.

 One rule must be marked as the starting or "goal" rule, by preceeding it with the `goal` keyword.